Dima-Bulgakov/Color/README.md

 # Color
-iOS app for mix colors and save them
+The simple iOS app for mixing colors and saving them to Core Data

 ## Major Functionality